 If you find yourself in this situation, there isn't a lot you can do about it.
 First address the causes for water retention listed above.
-If you aren't drinking enough water, eating too little protein, or have unbalanced electrolytes, seek out ways to correct the problem.
+If you aren't drinking enough water, if you're not eating enough protein or have unbalanced electrolytes, seek out ways to correct those problems.

 If these course corrections don't get the scales moving, you'll need to be patient.
 When I accidentally ate 2 slices of sourdough bread at Cracker Barrel, thinking the bread was low carb, my weight loss stalled for over six weeks.

 There is no way to force the body to do what you want it to do.
 If it believes there are carbs around, it will patiently wait for you to eat them.
 It won't let go of the water until it knows you aren't going to do that.

 6. Not Drinking Enough Water

 Low carb is dehydrating.
 That's just the way it is.
 You have to replace the water you're losing during fat mobilization and glycogen use.
 If you don't drink enough water, fat can't be mobilized as quickly, so the body will adapt to what you're eating in other ways.

 The body is 60 percent water.
 A large portion of that is found in the bloodstream, but water is also used to shape and bathe your cells.